I'm Free (Heaven Helps the Man)

-I'm Free (Heaven Helps the Man) is a song recorded by American recording artist Kenny Loggins, composed by Loggins, Dean Pitchford, and produced by Loggins and David Foster.
-It was released in June 1984 as the second of two singles by Loggins from the film, Footloose.
-It charted at #22 on the Billboard Hot 100 and #31 on the Canadian Hot 100.
+"I'm Free (Heaven Helps the Man)" is a song recorded by American recording artist Kenny Loggins, composed by Loggins and Dean Pitchford, and produced by Loggins and David Foster.
+It was released in June 1984 as the second of two singles by Loggins from the film Footloose that are included on the film's soundtrack.
+It charted at number 22 on the Billboard Hot 100 and number 31 on the Canadian Hot 100.

 The song was very well received, and is one of the most recognizable songs recorded by Loggins.

 Music video

-The video, directed by Brian Grant, starts with Loggins's character breaking out of a prison.
+The video, directed by Brian Grant, starts with Kenny Loggins's character breaking out of a prison.
 Once free, the music begins.
 The scene then shifts to him in a car, hiding from police and looking at a picture of a woman.
 The scene shifts again to Loggins in an alley, surrounded by a gang and asking them about the woman (played by Virginia Madsen); a helpful Samaritan shows Loggins where the woman is located.
 Loggins then appears in her bedroom and they escape together.
 At the same time, the police find out about his breakout; Loggins and his girlfriend walk around the town together, but are spotted outside a cinema.
 The scene shifts again to them running through a building and onto the roof, surrounded by police.
 Suddenly the gang from earlier arrives and brawls with the police, while the Samaritan helps the pair escape, before walking into the crowd and disappearing.